-CBL places a part of the group's liquidity - mainly in Euro - on the basis of reverse repo agreements and similar collateralised placings with a maximum maturity of one year, but usually with maturities of three months or less.
+CBL places a part of the group's liquidity - mainly in Euro - on the basis of reverse repo agreements with a maximum maturity of one year, but usually with maturities of three months or less.
 In general, repo transactions must be governed by a Global Master Repurchase Agreement (GMRA) and are only closed with banking counterparties fulfilling minimum rating criteria.